openforis/sepal-doc/docs/source/workflows/area_estimation.rst

 We will create a mosaic for an area in the Amazon basin.
 If any of the steps for creating a mosaic are unfamiliar, please revisit `Module 1`_.

-Navigate to the Process tab, then create a new optical mosaic by selecting Optical Mosaic on the Process menu.
+Navigate to the **Process** tab, then create a new optical mosaic by selecting **Optical mosaic** on the **Process** menu.

 Under :code:`Area of Interest`:

 -   Choose **Draw Polygon** from the dropdown list.

     .. figure:: ../_images/workflows/area_estimation/aoi_dropdown.png
-        :alt: Area of interest dropdown menu.
+        :alt: Area of interest dropdown menu
         :width: 450px
         :align: center

 -   Navigate using the map to the State of Rondonia in Brazil.
-Draw a polygon around it or draw a polygon within the borders (Note: A smaller polygon will export faster).
+Draw a polygon around it or draw a polygon within the borders (note: a smaller polygon will export faster).

     .. figure:: ../_images/workflows/area_estimation/rondonia.png
-        :alt: A polygon drawn around the State of Rondonia.
+        :alt: A polygon drawn around the State of Rondonia
         :align: center

 Now use what you have learned in `Module 1`_ to create a mosaic with imagery from the year 2019 (the entire year of a part of the year).